lehrblogger/lehrblogger.com-octopress/source/_posts/2012-01-06-secrets-make-you-slow.md

 ---
 Ideas are cheap, yet innovation is still difficult, and many bad consumer products are launched or brought to market.
 Companies that are secretive about their in-progress products are at a significant disadvantage.
 It is difficult for companies to 1) choose which of the many, many ideas are worth building, and then 2) iterate intelligently on the chosen ideas until they become viable products. Companies that keep fewer secrets are faster because of the quantity, quality, and variety of feedback they get on their ideas.
 If companies have product leaders that can understand that feedback, then they can iterate quickly to arrive at a product consumers want.

-While people who work at startups tend to be eager to tell anyone who will listen about their products, large companies often forbid their employees from talking outside of the company about the specifics of their work<a name="footnote_link" href="#footnote">*</a>.
+While people who work at startups tend to be eager to tell anyone who will listen about their products, large companies often forbid their employees from talking outside of the company about the specifics of their work[^1].
 While those companies can afford to conduct lots of formal market research, build robust prototypes, and use A/B testing frameworks, those things do not provide quick feedback.
 People at small, unproven startups get to talk about what they are doing with all sorts of people all the time.

 Imagine the following conversation between a software engineer at a startup and a new acquaintance at an apartment party, who may or may not be the target audience for the product, who may or may not have domain expertise, and who may or may not be sober: